ronaldoussoren/pyobjc/docs/apinotes/InterfaceBuilderKit.rst

 .. note::

-   This package will not work with Xcode 4, which is why the package won't install automaticly on Mac OS X 10.8 (or later)
+   This package will not work with Xcode 4, which is why the package won't install automaticly on macOS 10.8 (or later)